Subscribe to the Newsletter

 According to Chinese medicine, if there is any bug in the system, its importance is minimal, because Wind-Cold syndromes aren’t usually caused by bugs.

-To make more sense of this, you need to read a bit about the Lungs in Chinese medicine, and what their functions are deemed to be.
-An important part of what they do is to order the movement of fluids in your body, and to be in charge of the first line of defence against attack from outside, including your skin - like the walls of a castle.
+To make more sense of this, you need to read a bit about the Lungs in Chinese medicine, and what their functions are.
+An important part of what they do is to order the movement of fluids in your body, and to be in charge of the first line of defence against attack from outside, including your skin – like the walls of a castle.

 When Wind-Cold with Dampness invades, it blocks the normal movements of the Lungs, and their control of the ‘water passages’.
 Consequently your skin accumulates water and you find it hard to breathe properly, causing breathlessness and a cough.